The Ark (Swedish band): Washington incident

 On October 22, 2006, The Ark had been invited to perform during the grand opening of the House of Sweden, the new Swedish embassy in Washington, D.C.
 A crowd of 150 people were attending, including the Swedish ambassador.
 As often before during their live sets, Ola Salo was characteristically cheeky and full of jokes.
 When a commercial airliner passed by in the sky, he said the sentence that would abruptly end their chances of an American career.
 While watching the plane go by he said: "Well, you never know in this country where they're heading, right?"
 The crowd gasped, but found some relief when he added: "But that one seems to be heading in the right direction."
 Thinking he meant the airport, the crowd gave a nervous laugh.
 But then Ola Salo added "The White House" to conclude the cheeky joke, and that joke was to cause much trouble.

 The Washington Post reported the incident with the headline "A Swedish Star's Rock-and-Rile words".
 Back in Sweden, it became an even bigger scandal in the newspapers.
 The North American tour that was booked for the rest of the autumn became cancelled in its entirety, except for one last concert in New York.
-To a certain part, this was because some venues were receiving bomb threats from patriotic Americans.
+To a certain part, this was because some venues were receiving bomb threats.
 A contributing reason was that the band had not been able to get their new American working visas before travelling to Washington, which meant that they had already been planned to go back to Sweden and get this done.
 The main reason for cancelling the tour was that Ola Salo, who had quickly made an apology for the joke, was feeling totally burned out because of the scandal and was too tired to return.
 The concert at Bowery Ballroom in New York on November 20, 2006 was The Ark's final concert in the US.